 Here’s how it works: When you make a purchase in a foreign currency, it’s converted into Canadian or U.S. dollars (depending on the card) before being charged to your card, with a foreign transaction fee charged on top of that — most Canadian credit cards charge 2.5%.

 Paying 2.5% may not sound like a big deal, but those fees add up.
 The good news is, there are a few ways to avoid those foreign transaction fees without much additional work on your end.

 Find a card with no foreign transaction fees

 There used to be quite a few Canadian credit cards with no foreign transaction fees, but now that CHASE has pulled out of the country, Canadians are left with limited choices.
-One could argue that the current best available card with no foreign transaction fees is the Home Trust Preferred Visa.
-It’s great because it has no annual fees, but it also has limited benefits.
+Currently, there are two cards that have no foreign transaction fees, the Home Trust Preferred Visa and the Scotiabank Passport Visa Infinite Card.

 Withdraw cash once you arrive